-Improper accounting and financial records have the potential to reduce profit margins.
-Non-standard production costs are often carried out by MSMEs.
-Thus, MSMEs often experience losses due to incorrectly setting the cost of production.
-The strategy for determining the cost of production using the cost plus pricing method in this research has been proven to increase potential profits.
+Some MSMEs still use conventional methods to determine the cost of production.
+These implications can result in MSMEs losing potential profits.
+The cost of production planned by MSMEs does not add a profit margin.
+The implementation of the strategy for determining the cost of production using the cost plus pricing method in this research has been proven to increase potential profits.
 The potential for significant profits is obtained from the total production costs plus the desired profit margin.
-Some MSMEs still use conventional methods to determine the cost of production.
-These implications can result in MSMEs losing their potential profits.
-The production costs planned by MSMEs do not increase profit margins.
 Apart from increasing business profits, the cost plus pricing method can also be used for marketing and promotional strategies using discounts.
-Product price cuts take into account a maximum of 50% of the total profit margin.
-This strategy can increase sales even though the consequence is reduced income.
+The product price cut takes into account a maximum of 50% of the total profit margin.
+This strategy can increase sales even though the consequence will be reduced income.

-The limitations of this research lie in the research object in one sector, namely food and drink.
-This research cannot be generalized to different objects with larger business scales.
-This difference is caused because the variable cost components are also very different.
+The limitations of this research lie in the research object of one sector, namely food and drink.
+This research cannot be generalized to different objects with a larger business scale.
+This difference is because the variable cost components are also very different.
 Thus, this research provides recommendations for further research with larger scale objects.